Header Graphic

 Tour 30 Details - NJ

-We will start our tour at 7:30 am in midtown Manhattan, 8th Avenue between 33rd and 34th Street (by Duane Reade) DON'T BE LATE!
-Come 15 minutes early to sign in.
+We will start our tour at 7 am in midtown Manhattan, 8th Avenue between 33rd and 34th Street on the East side of 8th Avenue, across the street from 5 Penn Plaza (Google Street address is 460 8th Ave.
+New York, NY10119.
+It is written 470 on the building) (Old Duane Reade building, we are not sure what it will be in 2024) DON'T BE LATE!
+Please come 15 minutes early to sign in.

 You will be greeted by your tour guide for the day.
-You will sign our liability waiver, and after departure a light breakfast will be served on board the bus/van.
+You will sign our liability waiver, and after departure a light breakfast will be served on board the van.

 We will start the day driving to the beautiful New Jersey Pine Barrens, here we will visit an Alpaca Farm.
 Meet the passionate owner and receive a guided tour of the farm.
 Learn about the alpacas, their care, breeding, natural history and fleece use.